justthinkj/gratitudejournal/README.md

 # gratitudejournal
-A Django based website for keeping a gratitude journal built
+A Django based website for keeping a gratitude journal.